ClementTsang/Transcripter/README.md

 ### Install FFMpeg

-This program relies on FFMPeg to convert video and audio files into an appropriate format for speech-to-text.
+This program relies on FFMpeg to convert video and audio files into an appropriate format for speech-to-text.
 As such, one must have FFMpeg installed on their computer and accessible on PATH.

 --- TODO: In progress ---

 ## Development

+To work on this, clone the repo and install FFMpeg, then run the setup script (`setup.sh`) to download all additional required files.
+(TODO)

 This project is written in F#, and as of writing, built on .NET Core 6.0.102.
 Personally, I wrote this on Linux and used Rider for development.